Working At Height Courses

 Why are they being phased out?

-One of the chemicals that helps the foam spread and form a barrier is perfluorooctanoic acid (PFOA).
-This is one of a group of man-made chemicals known as PFAs, or perfluoroalkyl and polyfluoroalkyl substances, which are the subject of growing environmental and health concerns.
-They have been labelled ‘forever chemicals’ as they not break down easily in the environment, and have been linked to serious health issues including liver damage and cancer.
+The chemicals that help the foam to spread and form a barrier are perfluoroalkyl and polyfluoroalkyl substances (PFAS).
+These are part of a group of man-made chemicals which are the subject of growing environmental and health concerns.
+They have been labelled ‘Forever Chemicals’ as they do not break down easily in the environment and have been linked to serious health issues including liver damage and cancer.

 What is the legislation?